-Your job is to make sure people connect the dots and recognize your brand the second they see the logo.
+Your job is to make sure people connect the dots and recognize your website and brand the second they see the logo.
 If that works, your marketing efforts will be much more effective.
-The fact is, most people build an emotional connection to the brands they’ve had positive experiences with, based on their history and personality.
+The fact is, most people build an emotional connection with the brands they’ve had positive experiences with, based on their history and personality.

 For you to successfully create a logo, there are some principles you need to be aware of.
 As a beginner in the world of logo design, you’ll need to train your mind so that it can adopt a creative thinking process that will enable you to come up with unique designs.
 You should be able to do this if you understand the following principles:

 Designers constantly overdo it when it comes to logos.
 But the most popular logos are striking in their simplicity.
 Nike and Apple are great examples: everyone on the planet recognizes these logos and their mottos.
 Obviously, there’s a thin line between overdoing and underdoing it, and this might be your biggest challenge when designing a logo.

 In a sea of companies, the last thing you need is a generic logo design that looks like everyone else’s.
 Sure, there are some popular design features for any niche, but you need something with a unique style—features that people relate to your brand specifically.